dh-developer/interview/React/ES5 vs ES6.md

 The displayName is used in debugging and error reporting by React.
 If you use JSX, then the displayName is automatically filled out.

 For some, it is common practice to denote a custom method added to a React Component by prefixing it with an underscore, hence _handleClick. _handleClick is passed as the onClick callback for a button in the code above.
-We can’t do this so easily in the ES6 API of React, because the ES5 version has autobinding, but the ES6 does not.
-Let’s take a look at what autobinding provides:
+We can't do this so easily in the ES6 API of React, because the ES5 version has autobinding, but the ES6 does not.
+Let's take a look at what autobinding provides:
 Auto-binding

 Consider the following piece of code: